Ashu-hub/REST-interview/Top30InterviewQuestions.md

 # 20. What is ETag?

-Entity Tag identifies the version of a resource.
+ETag, or Entity Tag, is an HTTP response header that uniquely identifies the current version of a resource.
+It is primarily used for HTTP caching and optimistic locking.
+For caching, the client sends the ETag back in the If-None-Match header, allowing the server to return 304 Not Modified if the resource hasn't changed.
+For updates, the client uses the If-Match header, and if the resource version has changed, the server returns 412 Precondition Failed to prevent overwriting another user's changes.

 Used for: